ggetzie/homebin/README.md

 - `lsp`: pipe output from `ls` through `less`, preserving colors, so you can page through large directories

-- `make-logs`: create logs directory and touch commonly used log files for Django projects
+- `make_logs`: create logs directory and touch commonly used log files for Django projects

 - `passphrase`: create a passphrase of randomly selected words from the given dictionary file.
 Tries to use /usr/share/dict/american-english by default.
 Optionally, randomly replace characters with "133+" speak equivalents.